-Cube is a solid three-dimensional figure, which has 6 square faces or sides.
-We will discuss here its definition, properties and its importance in Maths.
-Also, learn the surface area and volume formula for the cube.
+In Maths or in Geometry, a Cube is a solid three-dimensional figure, which has 6 square faces or sides, 8 vertices and 12 edges.
+It is also said to be a regular hexahedron.
 You must have seen 3 × 3 Rubik’s cube, which is the most common example in the real-life and it is helpful to enhance brainpower.
-In the same way, you will come across many real-life examples, such as 6 sided dices, etc.
+In the same way, you will come across many real-life examples, such as 6 sided dices, etc. We will discuss here its definition, properties and its importance in Maths.
+Also, learn the surface area formula for the cube along with its volume formula.

 Solid geometry is all about three-dimensional shapes and figures, which have surface areas and volumes.
 The other solid shapes are;